-At Burg Simpson, we’ve represented thousands of individuals who have suffered serious side effects after taking prescription medicines, or who have been injured as a result of defective medical devices.
+At Burg Simpson, we have represented thousands of individuals who have suffered serious side effects after taking prescription medicines, or who have been injured as a result of defective medical devices.
 Over the years, our Denver mass tort lawyers have been chosen to lead high-profile litigation on numerous occasions, involving some of the world’s largest pharmaceutical companies.

 This is a difficult question to answer because it depends on so many factors.
 Sometimes a settlement can be reached quickly without having to file a lawsuit if the liability is clear and the injuries are undisputed.
 If a lawsuit must be brought, then settlement will typically be delayed by many months while the parties engage in discovery.

-Many times, cases will settle very close to trial, which can be a year or more after the case is filed.
+Many times, cases will settle very close to the trial, which can be a year or more after the case is filed.
 If a verdict is rendered in your favor, and a judgment is entered, the defendant will sometimes pay or settle at that time, but many times the defendant will appeal, in which case the ultimate recovery can be delayed by several years while the case proceeds through the appeal process.
 If you lose at trial, you have the right to appeal.

 Again, the process can take several years, and if you win the appeal, you will likely need to go through another trial, and potentially, another appeal.
 If may be many years until you obtain compensation for your injuries.